Esgrove/othellogame/typescript/README.md

-# Othello Node.js
+# Othello TypeScript

-Node.js implementation using TypeScript and npm.
+TypeScript implementation using npm or Deno.

 ## Build and run